 Names are an important business.
 You don't want your child to have the same moniker as everyone else his or her age, but you also can't really reinvent the wheel, so to speak.
-Here are Parenting.com's picks for the baby names that will be popular in 2014!
+Here are Parenting.com's picks for the most popular baby names in 2014.
 They are listed in alphabetical order, not by rank.

 Baby Girl Names